our guiding principles

 what we do

-The Choral Commons is a media platform that provides a space for singing communities to realize the liberatory potential of the ensemble as a site of radical imagining.
+The Choral Commons, founded by Emilie Amrein and André de Quadros, is a media platform that provides a space for singing communities to realize the liberatory potential of the ensemble as a site of radical imagining.
 We promote equitable artistic and organizational practices that harness the positive social impacts of participatory music making for the common good and confront racism, poverty, ableism, LGBTQ+ discrimination, displacement, and much more.

 We produce podcasts and community events, offer educational resources on justice-centered praxis, and incubate creative, artistic, and compassionate projects that empower choirs and singing communities to work for a just and peaceful world.